brajeshwar/brajeshwar.github.io/_posts/2012/2012-10-07-adobe-introduces-acrobat-xi.md

----
-layout: post
-title: Adobe introduces Acrobat XI
+# Adobe introduces Acrobat XI
----

 In a small, focussed and quite gathering, Adobe unveiled their new <a href="http://www.adobe.com/in/products/acrobat.html">Acrobat XI</a>.
 Acrobat is Adobe's product suite for creating, editing, and viewing PDFs.
 It is literally used by all big corps, government institutions, and many non-profit organizations.